joesepi/cfps/bio.md

 Name: Joe Sepi
-Title: Program Director of Open Technologies
+Title: Engineering Manager, Workers Runtime team
-Company: IBM
+Company: Cloudflare

 Joe Sepi is passionate about advancing the web forward through open source technologies and open communities.
-He has held engineering leadership positions at The New York Times, Adobe, Credit Suisse, Sears as well as a few start-ups.
-In 2017, he joined IBM where he works on and advocates for open source technologies.
-He is currently a Program Director for the Open Technologies team within IBM Research and spends his days working on and around open source AI.
-At night, he plays in a couple rock bands. 🤘
+He has held engineering leadership positions at The New York Times, Adobe, Credit Suisse, Sears as well as several start-ups.
+From 2016-2025, Joe worked at IBM and was a leader on the Open Technologies team, working on open source and open governance in cloud and web related technologies.
+The last two years in that role, his focus shifted to open models and Agentic AI technologies in the open source space.
+In 2026, he joined the team at Cloudflare to help run their Workers platform, leading the Runtimes team and continuing his commitment to open source and the community.
+That’s his day job.
+At night, he plays in a couple punk rock bands. 🤘

 Site: https://joesepi.com
 Bluesky: https://bsky.app/profile/joesepi.com